 Due to methamphetamine's highly addictive nature, Arizona law treats possession and possession for sale very seriously.
 If you have been charged with a methamphetamine-related crime, you need an experienced criminal defense attorney to protect your freedom.
 Shawn B. Hamp is a former drug crimes prosecutor with the Mohave Area General Narcotics Enforcement Team (M.A.G.N.E.T.).
 He understands all the important details of Arizona's Dangerous Drug laws to build the strongest defense on your behalf.

-If you have been charged with methamphetamine possession or possession for sale in Mohave, Yavapai, Coconino, or La Paz counties in Northern Arizona, contact The Law Offices of Shawn B. Hamp today.
+If you have been charged with methamphetamine possession or possession for sale in Mohave, Yavapai, Coconino, or La Paz counties in Northern Arizona, contact The Hamp Law Offices today.